Individual Short Term Disability Insurance

 Does Short Term Disability Insurance pay benefits for pregnancy?

-Short term disability insurance does cover pregnancy subject to at least one of the following conditions, depending on the product:
+If purchased in advance, short term disability insurance benefits for a pregnancy-related disability are generally possible, subject to at least one of the following conditions, depending on the product:

 -